zhukovyuri/VIINA/README.md

 The most recent version of the data is available as a comma-delimited-text (csv) file here:

-- Data/events_[YYYYMMDDHHMMSS].csv
+- [Data/events_[YYYYMMDDHHMMSS].csv](https://github.com/zhukovyuri/VIINA/tree/master/Data)

 where "YYYYMMDDHHMMSS" is a time stamp (e.g. 202202240001 is "00:01, February 24, 2022").

 Please cite this data source as:

  - Zhukov, Yuri (2022).
 "VIINA: Violent Incident Information from News Articles on the 2022 Russian Invasion of Ukraine."
-Dataset. ([https://github.com/zhukovyuri/VIINA](github.com/zhukovyuri/VIINA), accessed [DATE]).
+Ann Arbor: University of Michigan, Center for Political Studies. ([https://github.com/zhukovyuri/VIINA](github.com/zhukovyuri/VIINA), accessed [DATE]).

 This resource will be regularly updated.
 Corrections, feedback welcome: [zhukov-at-umich-dot-edu](mailto:zhukov@umich.edu).